 - Grief support to help you and your family

 WHY ARE HOSPICE VOLUNTEERS NEEDED AND WHAT DO THEY DO?

 Hospice volunteers provide essential support to patients and their loved ones including running errands, preparing meals, assistance with home activities, emotional and spiritual support and companionship as each family deals with grief and bereavement.
-If you would like more information about being a hospice volunteer, please contact our hospice volunteer coordinator at 918-829-1721.
+If you would like more information about being a hospice volunteer or if you have questions about Home Health Care in Tulsa, Oklahoma, please contact our hospice volunteer coordinator at 918-829-1721.